Don't Fall For It: Scammers Impersonating IRS With Texts About $1.4K Rebate

 What’s Happening?

-Scammers are impersonating the IRS in a new phishing scheme targeting taxpayers.
-These fraudulent messages claim recipients are eligible for a $1,400 stimulus check, directing them to click on a fake link to “claim” their payment.
-The scam is designed to harvest personal and financial data, potentially leading to identity theft and financial fraud.
+The fraudulent messages claim recipients are eligible for a $1,400 stimulus check, directing them to click on a fake link to “claim” their payment.

 How The Scam Works